-- Copying someone else's work and/or giving your work to another to be copied. - Working together on a take-home test or homework when not specifically allowed by the teacher. - Looking at another student's paper during an exam. - Looking at your notes when prohibited. - Taking an exam out of the classroom unless specifically allowed (hard copy or by electronic means). - Using notes or other outside information on an exam unless specifically allowed. - Giving someone answers to exam questions during the exam. - Passing test information from an earlier class to a later class. - Giving or selling a paper or class work to another student. - Quoting text or other works on a paper or homework without citing the source. - Handing in a paper purchased from a term paper service or from the Internet. - Changing a test, or paper, and claiming it had been mis-graded. - Representing another student's work as your own. - Using electronic means to copy or share test/quiz materials. - Texting or other forms of electronic communications during a test or quiz.
+- Copying someone else's work and/or giving your work to another to be copied. - Using chatgpt to generate any amount of writing to passed off as the student's work. - Working together on a take-home test or homework when not specifically allowed by the teacher. - Looking at another student's paper during an exam. - Looking at your notes when prohibited. - Taking an exam out of the classroom unless specifically allowed (hard copy or by electronic means). - Using notes or other outside information on an exam unless specifically allowed. - Giving someone answers to exam questions during the exam. - Passing test information from an earlier class to a later class. - Giving or selling a paper or class work to another student. - Quoting text or other works on a paper or homework without citing the source. - Handing in a paper purchased from a term paper service or from the Internet. - Changing a test, or paper, and claiming it had been mis-graded. - Representing another student's work as your own. - Using electronic means to copy or share test/quiz materials. - Texting or other forms of electronic communications during a test or quiz.